This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 In other words, some type of treatment or intervention is usually necessary for a good prognosis.
 The earlier that treatment begins, the better the expected outcome.
 Nerve injuries at the more severe end of the spectrum will generally require surgery.

-If there are ruptured nerves, according to the National Institute of Neurological Strokes and Disorder, “there is no potential for recovery unless surgical reconnection is made in a timely manner.”
+If there are ruptured nerves, according to the National Institute of Neurological Strokes and Disorder, “there is no potential for recovery unless surgical reconnection is made promptly.”

 Taking Legal Action

-Sometimes, when a baby is born with brachial plexus injuries, there is no one to blame.
-But in many cases, a decision or failure to act by a medical professional can be found to be the underlying cause.
+Sometimes, when a baby is born with brachial plexus injuries, no one is to blame.
+But in many cases, a medical professional’s decision or failure to act can be found to be the underlying cause.

-A nurse, midwife, or doctor could use too much force, use birthing instruments inappropriately, fail to order a C-section in spite of complications, or fail to diagnose or treat complications like diabetes in the mother.
+A nurse, midwife, or doctor could use too much force, misuse birthing instruments, fail to order a C-section in spite of complications, or fail to diagnose or treat complications like diabetes in the mother.

 - Klumpke's Palsy - StatPearls - NCBI Bookshelf.
 (2019, June 4).
 National Center for Biotechnology Information.